YuZitong/BME-570-project-code/README.md

 ## CNN-based denoiser

 A simple CNN-based denoiser.
-You can change the structure of the network as you wish.
+Feel free to change the structure of the network.
+If you find any bug, please contact Zitong Yu (yu.zitong@wustl.edu).
+Thanks.

 ### Python requirements
 This code was tested on: